surniaulula/wpsso/readme.txt

 	* Added a new `WpssoSchema->get_mod_script_type_application_ld_json_html()` method.
 	* Added a new `WpssoAdminHeadSuggestAddons` class in lib/admin-head-suggest-addons.php.
 	* Added a new `WpssoAdminHeadSuggestOptions` class in lib/admin-head-suggest-options.php.
+	* Added a new `WpssoUtilBlocks` class in lib/util-blocks.php.
 	* Moved '.wpsso-notice.update-nag' CSS from lib/config.php to css/com/admin-page.css.
 * **Requires At Least**
 	* PHP v7.2.